dbousfie/3201/syllabus.md

 **Introduction:**

-This course will help you critically assess the political perspectives on contemporary issues in international law.
+This course will help you critically assess political perspectives on contemporary issues in international law.
 This course will help you explore the theoretical perspectives on international law, as well as key issues, debates and topics.
 We will address a range of issues in International law including dispute settlement, terrorism, and